 -Franchisors have done extensive research about prices, locations and layout.

--Marketing and advertising is often plug and play.
+-Marketing and advertising are often plug and play.

 -Access to financing can often be arranged directly with the franchisor.